patriciabialek/PatriciasBookStore/PatriciasBookStore/README.txt

 Input code into the file.
 Created a new class file in Repo folder named 'SP_Call.cs'.
 Input code into the file.

+2023-11-03 1447:
+Created a new interface file in IRepo folder named 'IUnitOfWork'.
+Input code into the file.
+Created a new class file in Repo folder named 'UnitOfWork'.
+Input code into the file.
+In start up add the using statements: using PatriciasBooks.DataAccess.Repository.IRepository;
+using PatriciasBooks.DataAccess.Repository;
+In Startup Config services add: services.AddScoped<IUnitOfWork, UnitOfWork>();